 Instead, the new design had blurred lines and the logo was a bit taller which made it look like it was hand-colored.
 The company introduced red and yellow to the design as these were colors of Spain.
 California had its early settlers from Spain and the company wants to have an emotional bond with them.

 05. 1971 Radical Changes That Lasted To Date

 In 1971, the company started having a relook at its Shell logo design.
 The new design had clean lines that cut wide yellow strips, forming a crown shape.
 A major change in the design was introduction of bordering the yellow strips and whole of the logo design with red color.

-In fact, red outlining of the logo gave an entirely new look to the logo.
-The look was so impressive that company continues to have the red outline in its current version for rest of years to date.
+In fact, the red outlining of the logo gave an entirely new look to the logo.
+The look was so impressive that the company continues to have the red outline in its current version for rest of years to date.
 Shell logo design appears almost the same since 1971.

 06. 1995 Friendly Shades Of Red And Yellow

 Another explanation for choice of red and yellow is that the Shell Company of California had built service stations and wanted to color them to stand out amid the competitors.
-It was in 1995 that the company started launching of its retail business and needed a new identity.
+It was in 1995 that the company started launching of its retail business and needed a new brand identity.

 During this period, the company strategically opted for friendly shades of red and yellow.
 Both these colors were slightly dimmed to lower their brightness so that people do not feel offended by the logo colors.

 In 1955, the design appeared much better and appealing to eyes.
 While basic design remained the same, little curves on the top of the logo.
 Color of the text matched with the entire color scheme.
 The red background we see today in the logo design was first introduced in 1961.
 Red gave a new look to the design.